 A head-on collision that does not cause death is likely to result in serious injury.
 The drivers and passengers involved in head-on collisions can be violently slammed against the steering wheel, dashboard and seat backs.
 These crushing blows can cause facial fractures, broken ribs, internal organ damage, and more.
 Victims may need extensive medical treatment and ongoing therapy.

-How Head-On Collisions Happen in South Carolina
+How Head-On Collisions Happen in North Myrtle Beach

 Head-on crashes may be caused by bad judgment, inattention, and other forms of negligence.
-Typical causes include:

 - Speeding – Driving too fast into a curve can cause a driver to lose control.
 Due to over-correcting, the driver may cross the centerline into oncoming traffic.

 - Impaired driving – A driver who is impaired by alcohol, drugs, or fatigue has poorer judgment and diminished physical and mental control.
 The driver can readily lose concentration or control of the vehicle for just an instant, leading to a head-on collision.

 - Distracted driving – A driver who purposely takes his or her eyes off the road to text, uses a cell phone, or turns and speak to passengers can drift out of the lane and into an approaching vehicle.

 - Improper passing – Incorrectly judging the presence or speed of traffic in a passing situation or illegally passing in a curve or on a hill can lead to a crash.